dylskivanilski/Monopoly-Board-Implementation/DEVLOG.md

 Since the list is circular, it never reaches `nullptr`.
 To fix this I switched to a `do-while` loop that stops once the traversal returns to the head node.

 This guarantees that each node is visited exactly once.

 ---

+## Entry 5 – Implementing removeByName

+Removing nodes in a circular list required careful pointer handling.
+The most difficult cases were:

+* deleting the head node
+* deleting the tail node
+* deleting the only node in the list

+I used two pointers (`current` and `prev`) to walk through the list and update links when a match is found.
+After deleting a node I also reconnected the tail back to the head to maintain the circular structure.

+I also added logic to move the player pointer if the player was standing on the node being deleted.

+---